krzosa/4coder_fork/README.md

 # Todo

+* Query command history, switching using up and down
 * Improve hiperlink functionality as much as possible, stuff you can click should be highlighted underlined and satisfying to click, all clickable stuff in source files should be emphesized, as much stuff should be clickable.
    * Control Shift other panel
    * Color includes